 I was speaking to someone on the phone and asked a pointed question: “Are your systems hacked?”
 There was a pause, which I broke by saying that it was a very black and white question.
 His reply?
 “We’ve never been hacked.”
 My response?
 “How do you know?”

-Certainly there are some quality Endpoint Detection and Response (EDR) solutions out there, but they are not a one-stop solution.
-They help keep out attacks through real-time detection, but don’t hunt your system for pre-existing malware or zero-day threats that make it through.
-The truth is, attackers keep changing their tactics and it can take a while to discover and document a new threat before technology can actively stop it.
+Certainly, there are some quality Endpoint Detection and Response (EDR) solutions out there, but they are not a one-stop solution.
+They help keep out attacks through real-time detection but don’t hunt your system for pre-existing malware or zero-day threats that make it through.
+The truth is, attackers, keep changing their tactics and it can take a while to discover and document a new threat before the technology can actively stop it.
 Take a look at last week’s blog on APT6.

-If you’re still skeptical, check out the latest reports from Verizon, Ponemon, IBM and others.
-According to multiple independent reports, the average time is takes to identify a breach is over 200 days.
-That’s 200+ days before you can remediate, and 200+ days for cybercriminals to conduct the discovery needed to infiltrate your systems and steal business critical information, including IP, customer data, payment card data and more.
+If you’re still skeptical, check out the latest reports from Verizon, Ponemon, IBM, and others.
+According to multiple independent reports, the average time it takes to identify a breach is over 200 days.
+That’s 200+ days before you can remediate, and 200+ days for cybercriminals to conduct the discovery needed to infiltrate your systems and steal business critical information, including IPs, customer data, payment card data and more.